 1. You will have better relationships with others.

 Most people are afraid to set personal boundaries because they believe it would jeopardize their relationships.
 However, the contrary is true.
 People who have healthy personal boundaries, enjoy better relationships with others.

-People cross you line frequently because you haven’t established one.
+People cross your line frequently because you haven’t established one.

 When you have weak boundaries, people cross your line frequently.
 They don’t do it on purpose.
 They do it because they don’t know you have a boundary.

 When I was young, I used to feel very frustrated with my family for disturbing me when I was doing my work.
-At times, I would flare up when they intrude my privacy and felt apologetic afterwards.
+At times, I would flare up when they intrude on my privacy and felt apologetic afterward.

 But as I grew older, I realized I hadn’t been communicating my boundaries clearly to them.
-As an introvert and a highly sensitive person, I need a lot of down time to recharge.
+As an introvert and a highly sensitive person, I need a lot of downtimes to recharge.
 I do not wish to be disturbed unless it’s something important.

 So I let my family know about my need for personal space.
 Now every morning, I’ll just shut my door and write.
 My family knows that isn’t the time to talk to me and they eventually understood my needs.
 I don’t get frustrated with my family anymore and I have a better relationship with them.